 Finding a Place to Live

 Currently, on-campus housing is available only to undergraduate students.
-There is no on-campus housing available for graduate students.
-For undergraduates who are eligible,
+There is no on-campus housing available for graduate students at this time.

-If you arrive in Nashville and need temporary housing until you have secured something more permanent you might consider extended-stay hotels, vacation rentals, or youth hostels.
-Check out the options on Vanderbilt travel site:
+Temporary housing may be necessary while searching for a place to live.
+If you arrive in Nashville and need temporary housing until you have secured something more permanent, you might consider extended-stay hotels, vacation rentals, or youth hostels.

-Overwhelmed by a huge amount of housing information, you might wonder “How should I begin my searching?”
-Here is a checklist to help you orient your requirements and narrow down your scope: (Click here to download a PDF version of the checklist.)
+Overwhelmed by a huge amount of housing information, you might wonder “How should I begin my search?”
+Here is a checklist to help you orient your requirements and narrow down your scope:

 - What is your budget range (including utilities) for your housing?